Universal health care: Implementation and comparisons

 A critical concept in the delivery of universal healthcare is that of population healthcare.
 This is a way of organizing the delivery, and allocating resources, of healthcare (and potentially social care) based on populations in a given geography with a common need (such as asthma, end of life, urgent care).
 Rather than focus on institutions such as hospitals, primary care, community care etc. the system focuses on the population with a common as a whole.
 This includes people currently being treated, and those that are not being treated but should be (i.e. where there is health inequity).
 This approach encourages integrated care and a more effective use of resources.

 The United Kingdom National Audit Office in 2003 published an international comparison of ten different health care systems in ten developed countries, nine universal systems against one non-universal system (the United States), and their relative costs and key health outcomes.
 A wider international comparison of 16 countries, each with universal health care, was published by the World Health Organization in 2004.
 In some cases, government involvement also includes directly managing the health care system, but many countries use mixed public-private systems to deliver universal health care.

-Criticism and support
+Health Coverage Reports

-Critics of universal healthcare say that it leads to longer wait times and a decrease in the quality of healthcare.
-Critics of implementing universal healthcare in the United States say that it would require healthy people to pay for the medical care of unhealthy people, which they say goes against the American values of individual choice and personal responsibility; it would raise healthcare expenditures due to the high cost of implementation that the United States government supposedly cannot pay; and represents unnecessary government overreach into the lives of American citizens, healthcare, the health insurance industry, and employers' rights to choose what health coverage they want to offer to their employees.
+The 2023 report from the WHO and the World Bank indicates that the advancement towards Universal Health Coverage (UHC) by the year 2030 has not progressed since 2015.
+The UHC Service Coverage Index (SCI) has remained constant at a score of 68 from 2019 to 2021.
+It is reported that catastrophic out-of-pocket (OOP) health expenditures have impacted over 1 billion individuals globally.
+Additionally, in the year 2019, it was found that 2 billion people experienced financial difficulties due to health expenses, with ongoing, significant disparities in coverage.
+The report suggests several strategies to mitigate these challenges: it calls for the acceleration of essential health services, sustained attention to infectious disease management, improvement in health workforce and infrastructure, the elimination of financial barriers to care, an increase in pre-paid and pooled health financing, policy initiatives to curtail OOP expenses, a focus on primary healthcare to reinforce overall health systems, and the fortification of collaborative efforts to achieve UHC.
+These measures aim to increase health service coverage by an additional 477 million individuals by the year 2023 and to continue progress towards covering an extra billion people by the 2030 deadline.